 And when I am home with her, I am home with her.
 Sure I may snap a few pictures on my phone of our cooking adventures for a later blog post, but only if it fits in smoothly with what we are doing, I am not setting up elaborate photo sessions.
 I work hard at giving her genuine engagement, being truly present, giving her my full attention, and fostering our deep connection.
 To truly be able to do that, I have had to separate work and home.

-I realize that because I am a work at home mom, and my “job” is something that I created and I have no boss, that I am of the lucky group of working moms.
+I realize that because part of my income is from being a work at home mom, and my job is something that I created and I have no boss, and that the other part of my income is from being a preschool teacher at the same school my daughter goes to, that I am of the lucky group of working moms.
 I know there are many, many working moms who are busting their butts, sometimes at jobs they hate, to provide for their families.
 I am so beyond thankful that I can earn a living doing something that I love, that is helpful to the world, and is flexible.
 Thank you from the bottom of my heart for reading this blog, participating in the M+BL community, and buying my products and services to make that dream a reality.

 I am not alone with struggling with guilt but also feeling great about working.
 I asked the awesome M+BL Facebook community their thoughts and they had some beautiful words of wisdom that I wanted to share.
 And if you have to go out of town a lot for work, I love using Skype to stay connected with my family while I am away.